Take in Lucca: A Timeless Treasure of a Tuscan Town

 Discover Siena

-One of the top basilicas in Lucca dating back to Roman times is the San Michele in Foro – at the old Tuscan town market (in foro is the Latin term for ‘in the market’).
-The current church in both Romanesque and Gothic style was initiated during the 11th century, but the original church was founded even before year 800.
-The campanile is absolutely magnificent with a façade featuring blind arcades, sculptures and ingenious columns which are notably all different.
-The summit is adorned with a statue of the Archangel, St. Michael.
-Moreover, the basilica holds a statue of the Madonna salutis portus.
+One of the top basilicas in Lucca, dating back to Roman times, is San Michele in Foro — located at the site of the old Tuscan town market (with ‘in foro’ being the Latin term for ‘in the market’).
+The current church, in Romanesque and Gothic styles, was begun in the 11th century, though the original church was founded before the year 800.
+The campanile is magnificent, with a façade featuring blind arcades, sculptures, and intricate columns, each notably different from the others.
+The summit is adorned with a statue of the Archangel St. Michael.
+Additionally, the basilica houses a statue of the Madonna, salutis portus.

 Photo: Travel In Culture

-When strolling around in Lucca, you will notice a considerable number of towers scattered across the town.
-They date together with the adjoining villas back to between the 12th and 16th centuries.
-Wealthy, influential Tuscan families in town built impressive towers to manifest their importance.
+While strolling around Lucca, you will notice a significant number of towers scattered throughout the town.
+These, along with the adjoining villas, date from the 12th to the 16th centuries.
+Wealthy and influential Tuscan families built these impressive towers to showcase their power.

-Despite repeated clashes with people of Pisa and other powerful, noble families, Lucca managed to survive both economically and politically.
+Despite repeated clashes with the people of Pisa and other powerful noble families, Lucca managed to thrive both economically and politically.

-Throughout the years the city stood under different rules and controls, and alternately became an independent republic and a duchy.
-In fact Lucca remained an independent republic for nearly 500 years.
-During the 1400s it developed from an ancient city of medieval towers into an enclosed city, encircled by the same town walls that today still stand.
+Over the years, the city was governed by various rulers, alternately becoming an independent republic and a duchy.
+Lucca remained an independent republic for nearly 500 years.
+In the 1400s, it transformed from an ancient city of medieval towers into an enclosed town, surrounded by the same walls that still stand today.

 Photo: Travel In Culture